-The Entry Requirements for the Sixth Form and each individual programme of study is clearly identified in the prospectus and on the website.
+The Entry Requirements for the Sixth Form and each individual programme of study is clearly identified in the prospectus and on the school website.
 Students must meet the entry requirement for each course they study.
-Following results, consultation will occur for those students who do not meet the entry requirements and, where possible, an alternative programme will be agreed.
+Following GCSE results day, consultation will occur for those students who do not meet the entry requirements and, where possible, an alternative programme will be agreed.

-Students will follow a 3 A Levels programme of study.
+Students will follow a three A Level/Level 3 programme of study.
 A small number of students will be able to study 4 A Levels, primarily those students who study Further Mathematics.
 This decision will be made at the discretion of the Director of Sixth Form and will be discussed post results.

-Students who do not achieve a 4 in English or Maths will be required to re-sit these qualifications.
+Students who do not achieve a Grade 4 in English or Maths will be required to re-sit these qualifications.
 This will be discussed post results day in August.